stanford-cs348k/project/README.md

 Describe the problem being solved.
 The purpose of the background is to give the reader the technical background to interpret whether your results suggest you solved the problem well.

-* What are the inputs/outputs
+* What are the inputs/outputs?
-* What are the goals/constraints on a solution
+* What are the goals/constraints on a solution?
 * What is the research question that you are asking? (what is a falsifiable hypothesis that your results will either falsify or support?)
 * What is the crux of the problem to solve? (what is the hard part of the project that forced you to learn something or figure something out.)